openshift-labs/cloud-native-guides/vertx.md

 $ oc describe route gateway
 ~~~

-You can see the expose DNS url for the Catalog service in the OpenShift Web Console or using
+You can see the expose DNS url for the Gateway service in the OpenShift Web Console or using
 OpenShift CLI.

 ~~~shell